ruslanmv/Janus-Pro-7B-Colab-Chatbot/README.md

 ![](assets/2025-01-29-01-00-49.png)

+You can execute the previos code on google colab with the A100 GPU [here](https://colab.research.google.com/github/ruslanmv/Janus-Pro-7B-Colab-Chatbot/blob/master/app.ipynb)
 ## Conclusion

 Janus-Pro represents a significant advancement in the field of multimodal AI, offering a unified framework for both understanding and generation tasks.
 Its decoupled visual encoding approach and unified transformer architecture make it a versatile and powerful tool for a wide range of applications.
 By exploring the mathematical foundations and practical implementation provided in this blog, you can gain a deeper understanding of how Janus-Pro works and how to leverage its capabilities in your own projects.